Christmas in Summer: Top 4 Destinations

 Santa's Sunny Christmas

-Try getting something else, whether it’s still some bizarre lucky dip this year or already planning ahead for next year, some Christmas which is not so common for the usual eye and Christmas is usually associated with snow, Christmas trees, gingerbread, Santa and warm sweaters with reindeers.
+Try getting something else, whether it’s still some bizarre lucky dip this year or already planning ahead for next year, some Christmas which is not so common for the usual eye and Christmas is usually associated with snow, Christmas trees, gingerbread, Santa and warm sweaters with reindeer.
 So why not try something warmer where you can still wear a Santa hat yet a swimming suit as well?
 That surely doesn’t make it less of a Christmas.

 A known alternative to Rio de Janeiro will surely warmly welcome you with its fine beaches and tropical food.
 In Fortaleza it’s very common practice for Christmas in summer to rent a small apartment room somewhere further from the city itself.
 A lot of these cities are not properly discovered so you can expect a nice, warm and peaceful holiday whether it’s just you or your family or friends.
 Locals will also be very friendly and helpful (but don’t forget to learn a few basic phrases in Portuguese or carry around a phrase book).
 Also Fortaleza has the biggest water park in Latin America, so you can always head there to try some scary slides.